waweruedwin8/EdSQL-RDBMS/README.md

 ---

-## ⚠️ Architectural Decisions & Trade-offs
+## Architectural Decisions & Trade-offs

-In software engineering, there are no perfect solutions, only trade-offs.
+I love listing to this a software engineering podcast " The Pragmatic Programmer" and one piece whose advice really stuck in my head was that , "there are no perfect solutions, only trade-offs this is always the bridge between over Engineering and Simplistic but Efficient applications the later is very Effective in rapid prototyping.

 ### 1. Storage: JSON vs. Binary